boyugou/Mind2Web-2-BY/README.md

 export GOOGLE_MAPS_API_KEY="YOUR_GOOGLE_MAPS_API_KEY"
 ```

-### 3. Precache Webpages
+### 3. Precache Webpages (Optional but Recommended)

-Before running evaluation, you may want to precache the webpages to reduce evaluation latency.
-Loading webpages on-the-fly is very inefficient.
+*Note: This step is not required but highly recommended for reducing evaluation latency, as fetching webpages on-the-fly during evaluation can be very slow.*

-Use the following script to precache:
+Before running evaluation, you may want to precache the webpages to improve performance:

 ```bash
 # Coming Soon!
 ```

-We also provide this lightweight script to fix the errors in the precached webpages (for example, some pages may be blocked by human verification):
+We also provide a lightweight script to fix errors in precached webpages (e.g., pages blocked by human verification):

 ```bash
 # Coming Soon!